 Upon coming of age and finding myself musically, I identified what I'm trying to do as a DJ.
 Although I still casually use the DJ nickname S!lecta, and would use it artistically if I were to pick up the mic or front any music, I wanted a word that suggested an intention as my DJ name.

 In character, context and DJ style, I have always been eclectic, and have always taken pride in this.
 I want to advocate eclecticism like an evangelist would Christianity.
 'Eclectic', 'Evangelist', that's it, Eclecticist.

 The name I run with now has been the easiest name to come up with, it 's less about me, more about what I'm doing.

 My main advice for choosing a DJ name would be not to overthink it.
 Names which represent character or a movement always work well.
 Greek mythology and other untapped mythological figures do too.
 Other good DJ names reference sounds relevant to your style like 'DJ Bassline Bandit'.

-There’s no simple formula for finding the perfect DJ name.
+Finding the perfect DJ name is an important part of learning how to DJ but there's no perfect formula.
 Inspiration can come from anywhere; whether that’s an event in an artist's life, a passion or ethos.
 Many of the biggest DJs in the world use their own names, but for a smaller artist these can feel unoriginal and get lost online.